-Child protection records will be kept confidential and stored securely in a locked cupboard in the Headteacher's office.
+Child protection records will be kept confidential and stored securely.
 Child protection records will be kept for individual children and will be maintained separately from all other records relating to the child in the school.
-Child protection records are kept in accordance with data protection legislation and are retained centrally and securely by the DSL.
+Child protection records are kept in accordance with data protection legislation and are retained centrally and securely by the DSL in a locked cabinet in the archive room.